 March 18th, 19th, 20th

-It is a moment of calm, a meeting, an exchange... it's a journey through and into community, a brief encounter for connection and reflection.
+"A moment of calm, a meeting, an exchange, a smile... it's a journey through and into community, a brief encounter for connection and reflection.
 It's a conversation between our urban landscape and the natural environment.

-Throughout this movement-based, traveling performance, GIIZHIG brings community together while physically apart, through our shared senses and with our collective imaginations.
+Throughout this movement-based, traveling performance, GIIZHIG brings community together while physically apart, uplifting our spirits through our shared senses and with our collective imaginations."

 “Giizhig” is the Anishinaabemowin - Ojibway word for “cedar”, and prounounced “gee zhig”